 - Older adults

 - Young children

-Chronic medical conditions can also increase your risk of influenza complications.
+Chronic medical conditions also can increase your risk of influenza complications.
 Examples include:

 - Cancer or cancer treatment